 Before our recent trip to the Balkans, we had a hard time finding information about transportation and travel in general in this corner of the world.
 Sure, there are reviews on TripAdvisor, but you have to know what you’re looking for, and we had no idea.
 So here is my attempt at a quick roundup of some tips about transportation, what to expect, and also which places to see and which to avoid.

 Travel Tips for Bulgaria, Macedonia, and Greece

-- Download the maps.me app.
 I recommend this for any trip (there is a free version), but I found it especially helpful in the Balkans.
 After you get the app, be sure to download the maps for the specific countries you will be visiting.
 Read more about how to use Maps.me.

-- Macedonia is a country, but this is controversial to some.
 It is the Former Yugoslav Republic of Macedonia (FYROM).
-You can read about the controversy, but I will not get into it any more here, nor will I approve political comments about it, this is simply a heads up that you will hear about it as you travel between them.
+You can read about the controversy, but I will not get into it anymore here, nor will I approve political comments about it, this is simply a heads up that you will hear about it as you travel between them.
 It has been an independent country since 1991 and is a member of the United Nations as FYROM.